facebookincubator/FBX2glTF/README.md

   it into a long sequence of linear approximations.
 - We do not yet ever generate
   [sparse accessors](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0#sparse-accessors),
-  but many animations would benefit from this storage optimisation.
+  but many animations (especially morph targets) would benefit from this storage optimisation.
 - Perhaps most useful in practice is the idea of compressing animation curves the same way we use Draco to compress meshes (see below).
 Like geometry, animations are highly redundant — each new value is highly predictable from